 Until they are 6 or 7 years old, school-aged children have the motor skills sufficient to perform a reasonably decent job brushing their teeth on their own.
 However, you may still want to assist them for a bit of time.
 Make it a habit for your child to floss and brush their tongue, as well as the insides of their cheeks and the roof of their mouth.
 Encourage your child to brush for extended periods using a fun timer, such as an hourglass loaded with colourful sand.

 Eyes, Mouth, and Nose

-Germs are easily transmitted into the body through the mucous membranes in the eyes, the nose, and the mouth.
-Remind your child not to touch their eyes or pick their nose.
+Germs are easily transported into the body through the mucous membranes of the eyes, nose, and mouth and cause illness or death.
+Maintain strict discipline by reminding your child not to touch their eyes or pick at their nose.

 When you give your children the much-needed ‘keep yourself clean and healthy’ lesson, it is possible that they may not pay attention.
 The most effective strategy to teach your children to acquire a good habit is to model that habit yourself first and foremost.
 Children quickly pick up on the behaviours of their elders.
 So always remember to put in the time to practice before you preach.

 In addition to using games, riddles, and interesting science experiments to teach your children about cleaning, there are a variety of other intriguing ways to educate them about cleanliness.
 It is possible to find a variety of cartoons and animated programs that can assist you in teaching your children basic hygienic behaviours.
 It is possible to put together an entertaining and instructive puppet show to highlight the importance of healthy habits and the steps that may be taken to apply them.
 We hope that these tips may be of use to you in maintaining the health of your children.